How often do the dogs go outside?

 Does my dog require any vaccinations?

-Proof of current vaccinations including distemper/parvo and rabies (every year or three years depending on the vaccinations your veterinarian administers), 6-month Bordetella and bivalent canine influenz vaccine (H3N2 & H3N8) annually.
+Proof of current vaccinations including distemper/parvo and rabies (every year or three years depending on the vaccinations your veterinarian administers), 6 or 12 month Bordetella and bivalent canine influenz vaccine (H3N2 & H3N8) annually.
 If vaccinations are not current, we require a 5-day waiting period for vaccinations to become effective.
 The waiting period begins the day after the vaccination is administered.
 Puppies must be over the age of 16 weeks and have had their puppy boosters.
-We require 3 distemper/parvo boosters, a current rabies vaccine, 6-month bordetella and the bicalent canine influenza vaccine (H3N2 & H3N8).
+We require 3 distemper/parvo boosters, a current rabies vaccine, 6 or 12 month bordetella and the bicalent canine influenza vaccine (H3N2 & H3N8).
 Once they receive their last booster, there is a 5-day waiting period before they can come join in the fun.
 Your veterinarian is more than welcome to fax or email this information over for you ahead of time